liuminzhao/job_slides/index.md

 - Single quantile regression each time
 - Densities have their restrictive mode at the quantile of interest, which is not appropriate when extreme quantiles are being investigated
 - Quantile lines monotonicity constraints
-- Joint inference is poor in borrowing information through single quantile regressions
+- Joint inference is poor since no borrowing information through single quantile regressions
 - Not coherent to pool from every individual quantile regression, because the sampling distribution of $Y$ for $\tau_1$ is usually different from that under quantile $\tau_2$ since they are assuming different error distribution under two different quantile regressions (<a href="">Tokdar & Kadane, 2011</a>)

 <!-- --- -->